JohannesBuchner/UltraNest/paper.md

 which are then again expanded by a factor.
 This works well for many problems.
 However, these heuristics are not well justified, and do not detect when they work poorly.

-@Buchner2014stats explored hyper-rectangle posteriors and a heavy-tailed distribution which show-case that the ellipsoid cut off too much of the prior space. @Buchner2014stats then constructed a more robust algorithm, RadFriends.
+@Buchner2014stats explored hyper-rectangle posteriors and a heavy-tailed distribution which show-case that the ellipsoids cut off too much of the prior space.

+@Buchner2014stats proposed a more robust algorithm, RadFriends.
 RadFriends creates an hyper-sphere around each live point.
 The radius of the spheres is determined by cross-validation: Some live points are randomly left out following a bootstrapping procedure, and based on sphere around the remainder the radius is chosen so that the former are recovered.
 This is repeated over many rounds, and the largest radius kept.
 In this fashion, some guarantees